rko0211/jgec-previous-year-question-paper/README.md

 ## How To Contribute

-- Firstly add a star(✨) in this Repository.
+- Firstly add a star(⭐) in this Repository.
 - Fork the Repository and create a new branch for any updates/changes/issue you are working on.
 - Start Coding and do changes.
 - Commit your changes